frictionlessdata/frictionless-py/docs/target/getting-started/README.md

           type: integer
     scheme: file

+This output is in [YAML](https://yaml.org/), that it's the default Frictionless output format.

 Secondly, we can extract a normalized data.
 It conforms to the inferred schema from above e.g., the dimension is fixed, and bad cells are omitted: